magicmq/pyspigot-documentation/docs/managers/core/packetevents.md

 - The listener type (receive vs. send) is determined **automatically** from the packet type — no need to specify direction manually.
     - Packet types under `*.Client` (e.g., `PacketType.Play.Client.*`) produce a `PacketReceiveEvent`.
     - Packet types under `*.Server` (e.g., `PacketType.Play.Server.*`) produce a `PacketSendEvent`.
-- Each script may only register **one** packet listener per packet type.
 - The recommended way to register a packet listener is via the `@packet_listener(PacketType)` decorator from `decorators/packet_events.py`.
 - Decorated functions gain a `.registered_listener` attribute (the `ScriptPacketListener`) and an `.unregister()` method for easy cleanup.
 - Alternatively, packet listeners can be registered manually via the packet events manager using `registerPacketListener(function, type)`.